 It was this time last year that we lost my journalistic hero, the Sunday Times restaurant critic AA Gill.
 It is no exaggeration to say that were it not for him I would not be writing my articles, but please don’t hold that against him.

 I began the year by continuing with my ‘Let’s Do Lunch’ feature which is done incognito so that I am treated just as you would be should you call in to eat.
 It is also done at lunchtime, the clue being in the name, so I try to keep to the specials as I realise that commuters and visitors who are in our great City may be constrained by money and/or time.
-In March, however, I was invited to attend the press relaunch of Epernay Champagne Bar and, after giving a lot of thought to it, I agreed about three second later.
+In March, however, I was invited to attend the press relaunch of Epernay Champagne Bar and, after giving a lot of thought to it, I agreed about three seconds later.
 This has lead to my covering several more press launches.
-The difference is that we are treated like royalty as the business wants to make a positive impression to garner good reviews, I do make it clear in my articles which is which.
+The difference is that we are treated like royalty as the business wants to make a positive impression to garner good reviews.
+I do make it clear in my articles which is which.
 Anything headed ‘Let’s Do Lunch at…’ will always be incognito.

 The revelation of doing press launches is that I get my finger on the pulse of what the new trends in restaurants are.
 Apart from the chain restaurant which is Cote Brasserie, the rest have been independents.
 I was privileged to eat twice in the grounds of Harewood House, once for the Hidden Harewood pop-up and once for the launch of the Leeds restaurant Home, whose premises were still being prepared at the time.
 These events put the emphasis on food provenance, which in both cases was the Harewood Food Project.
 There have been a couple of visits to the Basque themed Pintura; first for a Cheese Week promotion, then for the launch of their Saturday Gastronomica Experiencia.
 The Weekend Cocktail Brunch at Vice and Virtue followed, as did the rebrand of Dough Bistro into the Italian restaurant named Aperitivo.
 A pop-up supper club presented by The Messy Cook was held in the Union Coffee House and finally I was asked to write about Hive, a restaurant which has opened off Wellington Street and puts the emphasis on healthy eating.